emerali/transformers-notes/tensorizing.md

 - GitHub project not a paper
 - Apply Tensor Train parametrization to every FFN in a Transformer
-- Results look promising, but runtime suffers (probably due to non-optimal implementation)
+- Results look promising, but runtime suffers (probably due to a sub-optimal implementation)
 - Methodology isn't very well explained

 ---